Healer Rankings / Tier List for Phase 1 of Wrath of the Lich King Classic

 Heroism, and Restoration is a great choice,

-as it can fit into almost any healing composition due to its versatile spell kit.
+as it can fit into almost any healing composition due to its versatile spell kit,

 Paladin

-- Throughput — S-tier — Holy Paladin single-target healing is
+- Throughput — S-tier — Holy Paladin single-target

-allow.
+will allow.
 What makes them the best is the way

 Holy Light healing can be massively amplified by